-Treatment: It’s possible to manage fibroid pain with home remedies like heating pads, warm compresses, massage, or OTC pain meds.
+Treatment: It’s possible to manage fibroid pain with home remedies like heating pads, warm compresses, massage, or OTC pain relievers.
 Bleeding can often be managed with birth control pills or other hormones.

 Consider some lifestyle changes too, like eating a whole food diet and stress reducing activities like yoga, meditation, or acupuncture.
 If these don’t work, surgery may be an option.

-Roughly 11 out of 100,000 women are affected by ovarian cancer.
-The average diagnosis age is usually around 63 years old.
-So if you’re 20- or 30-something, your odds are low this is the cause of your ovary pain.
+Roughly 11 out of 100,000 women are affected by ovarian cancer, and the average diagnosis age is usually around 63 years old.

-However, people with a family history of breast or ovarian cancer, or have the BRCA gene mutation should be monitored carefully and talk to their doctor about their risks.
-You’re higher risk for the BRCA mutation if you’re of Ashkenazi Jewish ancestry.
+However, people with a family history of breast or ovarian cancer, or have the BRCA gene mutation should be monitored carefully and talk with their doctor about their risks.
+You’re at higher risk for the BRCA mutation if you’re of Ashkenazi Jewish ancestry.

 - weight loss